littzhch/clash-multi-conf/README.md

 ```

 ## Usage
-1. make sure clash is in your $PATH
+1. Make sure clash is in your $PATH
-2. run clash-multi-conf.py the same way you would run clash
+2. Run clash-multi-conf.py the same way you would run clash